 There are different types of netballs used in games based on the rules or preferences.
 The majority of professional leagues use a ball with a circumference of 27-28 inches and a weight of 14-16 ounces.
 These balls are typically made of leather or rubber, and look similar to a volleyball.
 For an official game, it is essential to have multiple netballs in case the one used on the court gets lost or damaged.
 Netballs cost anywhere from $10 for a starter ball to $80 for an official international match ball.

 Netball Ring (or Goal)

 The netball “ring” is located on top of the post and looks similar to a basketball hoop.
 Netball rings have an internal diameter of 15 inches (380 mm) and go out 6 inches (150 mm) from the posts.
 They are typically made of thick steel rods.
 The netting color may vary, but it must be easily visible and have a clear opening for the ball to pass through.
 Netball rings cost anywhere from $40 to $80.

 Like basketball, the post height for professional netball is 10 feet (3.05 meters) known as “full height.”
 For junior level players, the post height is normally set at 9 feet (2.74 meters).
 It is recommended to buy an adjustable size post for training purposes and accommodate all ages of players.
 Adjustable posts also allow for easy storage.
 Netball posts are one of the most expensive pieces of equipment, costing around $200.

-A piece of equipment that can help your game of netball run smoothly is a functional scoreboard.
+A central piece of equipment for helping your game of netball run smoothly is a functional scoreboard.
 This isn’t a mandatory piece of equipment for pick-up/smaller games, but is important for professional or league level games.
 A netball scoreboard typically has time, period, and score.

 If playing a pick-up game of netball (with no team affiliation), it is important to wear comfortable clothes that allow for flexibility and movement.
 For a team game, the uniform rules are a bit more strict.
-The jersey, known as a kit or bibs, must have the player’s position and name easily visible above the waist on the front and back.
+The jersey, also known as a kit or bib, must have the player’s position and name easily visible above the waist on the front and back.

 The correct shoe for netball is court-specific and designed to withstand side-to-side and stop-start movements required to play the game.
 These look similar to running shoes but have special design factors that help improve performance, minimize fatigue and risk of injury.
 A good netball shoe will have a low heel pitch, cushioned midsole, grip sole, wrapped outsole, and a structured upper.